CastawayMakesThings/LyraNeural2/README.md

 Lyra neural 2 is a simple and easy ML library for Java.

 > [!NOTE]
-> This page is not finished yet.
+> This project is far from being finished.